Skirt: Basic types

-School policy regarding skirts

-The skirt is a part of uniforms for girls in many schools around the world, with lengths varying depending on local culture.
-The pleated tartan skirt began as a component of girls' school uniforms in the early twentieth century in the United Kingdom.
-Most UK schools now allow girls to wear trousers, but many girls still wear skirts in primary and secondary schools, even where the choice of trousers is given.
-In the late 20th and early 21st century, many schools began changing their uniform rules to allow trousers for girls amidst opposition to skirts-only policies - the most publicised possibly being Jo Hale vs Whickam Comprehensive in 2000.
-Although it is commonly accepted that girls may wear trousers to school, no test case is known to have been brought before the courts, making the legal position uncertain on requiring skirts as part of girls' uniforms.
-The rule is still enforced in many schools, particularly independent and selective state schools.
-In fact, United Kingdom government guidelines expressly state the decision of allowing girls to wear trousers is with individual schools.
+Some non-basic types

 Male wear

 There are a number of garments marketed to men which fall under the category of "skirt" or "dress".
 These go by a variety of names and form part of the traditional dress for men from various cultures.
 Usage varies – the dhoti is part of everyday dress on the Indian subcontinent while the kilt is more usually restricted to occasional wear and the fustanella is used almost exclusively as costume.
 Robes, which are a type of dress for men, have existed in many cultures, including the Japanese kimono, the Chinese cheongsam, the Arabic thobe, and the African Senegalese kaftan.
 Robes are also used in some religious orders, such as the cassock in Christianity and various robes and cloaks that may be used in pagan rituals.
 Examples of men's skirts and skirt-like garments from various cultures include: